Five Keys to Building a Unique Nonprofit Brand

 3. Speak to Your Core Audience

 Once you’ve described what you stand for, you can start focusing on the audience that those values truly resonate with.
 There’s no value in spending effort and time speaking to everyone.
-If you’re a nonprofit in the health space, you probably don’t want to create messaging for potential donors and participants in the arts space.
+If you’re a nonprofit focused on mental health, identify the unique topics or audiences within that broader issue that you have expertise on — the specific mental health issues that you focus on.
 You need to find the audience with whom you can create a real impact.

-If you’ve found your differentiator, you likely have already identified your core audience.
-You need to understand your audience and what matters to them.
+If you’ve found your differentiator, draw a line from there to your core audience.
+You need to understand that audience and what matters to them.
 You can do that through research, messaging workshops, or even surveys to your existing supporters and participants.
-Once you feel confident about who your audience is, and what they respond to, you’ll be able to center your messaging around those personas, and in doing so, you will drive your brand’s voice and reach.
+Once you feel confident about who your audience is, and what they respond to, you’ll be able to center your messaging around those personas, and in doing so, you'll define your brand’s voice and expand its reach.

 4. Find Your Voice

-It might seem obvious that you would need to find your voice to grow your nonprofit brand, but this step is often overlooked or glossed over by many brands.
+It might seem obvious that you need to find your voice to grow your nonprofit brand, but this step is often overlooked.
 A lot of messaging for nonprofits can end up sounding the same, and no matter how worthy your cause, or how important your mission, if it blends in with the crowd, it won’t find the success it deserves.

-You need your own voice and personality to appear as a unique and noticeable brand.
-This should apply to your web copy, your articles, your campaign messaging, and every aspect of communication you put out.
+You need your own voice and personality in order to have a unique and noticeable brand.
+This should apply to your web copy, your articles, your campaign messaging, and every aspect of communication that you send out into the world.
 When trying to find your voice, consider the following:

 • Evaluate your current content and materials to determine if you see any common trends.